sbg/sevenbridges-r/README.md

 ## Overview

-sevenbridges is an [R](https://cran.r-project.org/)/[Bioconductor](https://www.bioconductor.org/) package that provides an interface for the [Seven Bridges Platform](https://www.sbgenomics.com/) and [Cancer Genomics Cloud](https://www.cancergenomicscloud.org/) public APIs.
+sevenbridges-r is an [R](https://cran.r-project.org/)/[Bioconductor](https://www.bioconductor.org/) package that provides an interface for the [Seven Bridges Platform](https://www.sbgenomics.com/) and [Cancer Genomics Cloud](https://www.cancergenomicscloud.org/) public APIs.

 The Seven Bridges Platform is a cloud-based environment for conducting bioinformatic analyses.
 It is a central hub for teams to store, analyze, and jointly interpret their bioinformatic data.
 The Platform co-locates analysis workflows alongside the largest genomic datasets to optimize processing, allocating storage and compute resources on demand.